-Several key factors are fueling huge demand for the next generation of construction professionals.
+Several key factors are fueling such a huge demand for the next generation of construction professionals.
 Consider just a few:

 - The aging population trend brings with it a need for new construction.
 Retirement communities, recreational and leisure facilities, hospitals, convalescent homes are just a few examples.

 - The construction industry has become increasingly aware of its responsibility to be a good steward of our environmental resources.
 The "green building" movement has challenged us to carefully reconsider nearly every aspect of the construction process.

 - With fossil fuel production being a major concern, HVAC professionals are needed to design and maintain systems that are energy efficient.